 - The death of a loved one

-- Multiple at-fault parties or disputed liability
+- Multiple potentially at-fault parties or disputed liability

 - Complex evidence